Sometimes a positive attitude can be negative.

 I believe our desire to be positive can sometimes get in the way of healing.
 We feel guilty about our true feelings and attempt to force an optimism we don’t feel.
 We try to paper over and rush through what, for me, is an important part of the healing process.
 Sometimes, I need to cry, stomp my feet, shake my fist at the universe, and wallow in my misery a bit.
 When I’m in this stage of my process, it is usually not helpful for friends to offer solutions, suggest that I “look on the bright side” or ask what I have learned from the situation.

-The key, of course, is not to pitch a tent in misery’s territory but to use feelings of distress as a bridge to the next step—whatever that may be.
+The key, of course, is not to build a condo in misery’s neighborhood but to use feelings of distress as a bridge to the next step—whatever that may be.
 Accepting the situation or condition, looking for solutions, exploring options, and, yes, embracing the gifts and the opportunities for learning that arise from life’s challenges.
 Come as you are!
 Reiki supports you, no matter where you are in the moment.

 ©2017 Marianne Streich, Reiki for Living, All Rights Reserved.
 For re-posting permission, contact Marianne.

-Marianne is a Puget Sound-based Reiki teacher and practitioner located in Lynnwood, Washington.
+Marianne is a Seattle-Area Reiki teacher and practitioner.
 She is the author of Reiki, A Guide for the Practice of Levels I and II and a former editor, contributor, and columnist for Reiki News Magazine (2004-2010).
+See her current class schedule.